wpsharks/comet-cache-kb/tutorials/20-introduction-static-cdn-filters.md

 _Note: if your CDN provides you with an option to enable "Query String Forwarding" or "Interpretation of Query Strings", please **do** enable this.
 Enabling this feature allows ZenCache Pro to handle cache invalidations for you automatically._

+#### What about Amazon S3?

+Amazon S3 is a file storage service, designed to serve file downloads.
+It is not designed as a Content Distribution Network (CDN).
+However, Amazon does have a CDN service and that's called **CloudFront** (which is actually built on top of Amazon S3).
+The ZenCache Static CDN Filters _do_ integrate with Amazon CloudFront (see [How do I setup Static CDN Filters w/ Amazon CloudFront?](http://zencache.com/kb-article/how-do-i-setup-static-cdn-filters-w-amazon-cloudfront/)).

 ### Which Files are Served by the CDN?

 All static files on your site; everything.
 Of course, you have a lot of control over this too.
 ZenCache Pro exposes several configuration options that allow you to whitelist/blacklist certain file extensions and/or certain URIs.